 The time it takes to see improvement really depends on the severity of their condition.
-After a single adjustment session it could take up to five days for your dog’s body to repair itself, and for some conditions that may be all that they need.
+After a single adjustment session, it could take up to five days for your dog’s body to repair itself, and for some conditions that may be all that they need.
 For some, relief could take anywhere from a few sessions to months of sessions.
-As with humans a regular tune-up is most cases is a great rule of thumb as well.
+As with humans, a regular tune-up in most cases is a great rule of thumb as well.

 What is the next step?

-Casselton Veterinary Service has two on staff members of the American Academy Veterinary Acupuncturists (AAVA) and American Veterinary Chiropractic Association (AVCA) to serve your pet chiropractic needs.
+Casselton Veterinary Service has two on-staff members of the American Academy of Veterinary Acupuncturists (AAVA) and the American Veterinary Chiropractic Association (AVCA) to serve your pet’s chiropractic needs.

 Call now to set up an appointment at 701-347-5496 or BOOK YOUR APPOINTMENT ONLINE.